World Hearing Day 2026

 Get ready to make a difference! ?
 World Hearing Day 2026 is just around the corner, and this year’s theme is all about:

-This year, WHD highlights the theme “From communities to classroms: hearing care for all children.”
+This year, WHD highlights the theme “From communities to classrooms: hearing care for all children.”

 The campaign focuses on two imperatives: